Electronic invoices in Europe

 The european standardization authority CEN has followed it’s duty and published EN16931 to augment 2014/55/EU.

-You can buy EN16931 from your national standard body but after a lengthy discussion at very high levels (further details (german)) it has been agreed that one edition of the first part of the standard, EN16931-1, which details on the calculation rules, numbers of decimals etc., should also be published free of charge.
+You can buy EN16931 from your national standard body but after a lengthy discussion at very high levels (further details (german)) it has been agreed that one edition of the first part of the standard, EN16931-1, which details on the calculation rules, numbers of decimals etc., are published free of charge (german version).

 In the meantime, CEFDIGITAL has published a very helpful lists of all codes which can be used in EN16931 files, e.g. for currencies, countries, means of identification and units.

 Switzerland followed with electronic invoices in 2016.
 Germany national authorities will start accepting electronic invoices as of November 2018 and make it compulsory as of November 2020 on a federal level.

 Electronic invoicing is voluntarily in the B2B sector.